MiliasV/coaccessibility/README.md

     <img src="https://github.com/MiliasV/coaccessibility/blob/main/img/concept.png" width="26%">
 </p>

+If you use the code or data shared in this repo in your work, please cite the journal article:

+Milias, V., & Psyllidis, A. (2022).
+Measuring spatial age segregation through the lens of co-accessibility to urban activities.
+Computers, Environment and Urban Systems, 95, 101829.

 ## Research
 To learn more about the concept of co-accessibility and how this code has been used for research look at our paper entitled "Measuring spatial age segregation through the lens of co-accessibility to urban activities"  https://doi.org/10.1016/j.compenvurbsys.2022.101829